This guide first covers the 70’s classic designs up to the most modern designs (up to 2018).

-While David Winder has been busily refining the Canterbury Tales, it’s creator - Jon Turner - made a return to the class in 2010 with this design developed in conjunction with Chris Lewis and Phil Morrison.
+While David Winder has been busily refining the Canterbury Tales, it’s creator - Jon Turner - made a return to the class in 2010 with this design developed in conjunction with Jonathon Lewis and Phil Morrison.

 Perhaps more radical in appearance than underwater shape it bears the DNA of Turner’s previous successful design work, yet is a substantial departure from anything that has come before.

 The Genii is reported to have slimmer sections at the waterline than any previous design.
-It was also wider than any existing design: its maximum beam at deck level extends from the shrouds all the way to the transom.
+On introduction it was also wider than any existing design: its maximum beam at deck level extends from the shrouds all the way to the transom.
 The Genii has increased freeboard, which gives a finer frontal area for better wave penetration upwind.
 The carbon deck is flat for increased comfort and reduced side profile.
 Another innovation is the low, maximum-length aft tank, which gives a clean, open layout in the helm’s area, as well as substantially increased buoyancy for exceptionally quick draining after a capsize.

 There are new profiles and sections for both the centreboard and rudder; and Turner builds them in the latest materials using high-tech CNC moulds.
 Both foils are high aspect: longer and narrower than the current standard, with an overall saving of 20% in wetted area.
 They are also 10% slimmer, producing a smaller frontal area.
 The extra length on the centreboard gives more bite and height when sailing to windward and the rudder delivers enhanced feel and control.